olix0r/l5d-id/identity.md

 2. Configure the proxy container with a tmpfs volume to the pod, to be used by the proxy to store key material in memory, though accessible for diagnostics during the pod's lifetime.
-3. Configure the proxy with the hostname and identity of the linkerd proxy-api service.
+3. Configure the proxy with the hostname and id of the linkerd proxy-api service.
-4. Configure the proxy with the hostname of the linkerd identity service.
+4. Configure the proxy with the hostname and id of the linkerd identity service.
    The identity service's identity is discovered via the discovery service.

+### Startup

+As the proxy container starts, instead of invoking the proxy directly, an initialization script is run.
+This script runs a program that reads a service account token, generates a private key and CSR corresponding to the identity stored in the token, writing the results to tmpfs, and finally outputting the linkerd identity name, which the init script uses to configure the proxy as it execs it.

+As the proxy starts, it initiates a secure connection to the proxy-api, validating the proxy-api's identity with the configured trust root and id.
+Additionally, the proxy establishes a secure connection to the identity service, validated with the root and configured id.
+A timer task in the proxy obtains new

+The proxy immediately begins serving inbound traffic, but does not terminate TLS until a certificate has been acquired.

+The proxy also immediately begins serving outbound traffic, using the proxy-api to determine when TLS should be used with a peer and how the peer's id should be validated.
+When the outbound proxy does not communicate with the destination service to resolve a name (i.e. falling back to DNS)

 ### When a Pod is compromised